napilab/mbus-gw-t2r/README.md

 ####	NAPI Boards

-If you are looking for a reliable hardware platform to run modbus_slave in production, check out the NAPI board lineup:
+If you are looking for a reliable hardware platform to run MODBUS transport sowftware in production, check out the NAPI board lineup:

 Welcome to NAPI Wolrd (https://github.com/napilab/napi-boards) for more information!